-At TF Pumps, we supply air-operated diaphragm pumps (AODD pumps) from Graco, Aro, Dellmeco, Yamada, and Enviroflex, in materials ranging from aluminium and cast iron to stainless steel, polypropylene and PTFE.
-We also supply electric diaphragm pumps on a dedicated page.
-Browse our AODD ranges below, or call us on +44 1332 913500 for help selecting the right pump for your application.
+We stock air-operated diaphragm pumps, the AODD type, from Aro, Dellmeco, Enviroflex, Graco, Nomad, Samoa and Yamada, in materials from aluminium and cast iron through to stainless steel, polypropylene and PTFE.
+Other brands can be sourced if a job needs them.
+We also run a dedicated electric diaphragm pumps page.
+Browse the ranges below or call +44 1332 913500.

-A diaphragm pump uses a flexible membrane that flexes back and forth to create suction and discharge strokes, drawing fluid in through an inlet valve and pushing it out through a discharge valve.
-Because the diaphragm seals the pumped fluid away from the pump’s mechanical components, diaphragm pumps can handle corrosive, abrasive, viscous and shear-sensitive liquids without contamination or damage to the drive mechanism.
+A diaphragm pump moves fluid with a flexible membrane that flexes in and out, drawing liquid through an inlet valve on one stroke and pushing it out through a discharge valve on the next.
+The membrane seals the pumped liquid completely away from the mechanical drive, which is what lets these pumps handle corrosive, abrasive, viscous and shear-sensitive liquids without contaminating the product or wrecking the mechanism.

-This sealed design also means diaphragm pumps can run dry without damage, self-prime from dry, and are inherently leak-free, critical advantages in chemical, pharmaceutical and food-grade environments.
-For a full technical explanation of the pumping cycle, see our guide: How Do Diaphragm Pumps Work?
+That sealed layout also means they run dry without harm, prime themselves from dry and stay inherently leak-free, all of which matter in chemical, pharmaceutical and food-grade settings.
+The full pumping cycle is set out in our guide: How Do Diaphragm Pumps Work?

-The diaphragm itself is the key wear part and must be compatible with the fluid being pumped.
-Common diaphragm materials include Neoprene, Nitrile, EPDM, Santoprene, Hytrel, Viton and PTFE, each suited to different chemical families, temperatures and abrasion levels.
-Selecting the right diaphragm material is critical to pump life and performance.
-Use our Diaphragm Selector tool to find the right material for your fluid, or call us for advice.
+The diaphragm is the key wear part and has to suit the fluid.
+Common materials are Neoprene, Nitrile, EPDM, Santoprene, Hytrel, Viton and PTFE, each matched to particular chemical families, temperatures and abrasion levels.
+Get this right and the pump lasts; get it wrong and it does not.
+Our Diaphragm Selector tool will point you to the right material, or call and we will advise.

-Many of the diaphragm pumps we supply carry industry certifications, including ATEX (for use in explosive atmospheres), FDA and 3A (for food and pharmaceutical contact), and EHEDG (European hygienic equipment design).
-We can advise on which certifications your application requires.
+Many of the pumps we supply carry ATEX rating for explosive atmospheres, FDA and 3A for food and pharmaceutical contact, and EHEDG for hygienic design.
+Tell us the application and we will confirm what it needs.

-Selecting a diaphragm pump starts with four questions: what fluid are you pumping (chemical composition, viscosity, solids content, temperature), what flow rate do you need, what discharge pressure does the system require, and what air supply is available (pressure and volume).
-From there, pump size, body material and diaphragm material can be specified.
+Four questions get you to the right pump: what fluid you are pumping (composition, viscosity, solids, temperature), what flow rate you need, what discharge pressure the system demands, and what air supply you have to drive it.
+Pump size, body material and diaphragm material follow from there.

-As an experienced diaphragm pump supplier we stock AODD pumps from Aro, Dellmeco, Enviroflex, Graco and Yamada, giving us the range to match the right pump to the job rather than forcing a fit from a single brand.
-Call us on +44 1332 913500 with your application details and we’ll recommend the right model.
+We carry AODD pumps from Aro, Dellmeco, Enviroflex, Graco, Nomad, Samoa and Yamada, with the breadth to match the pump to the job rather than forcing a fit, and we source other makes on request.
+Call +44 1332 913500 with the details.

 Got a question about AODD Find the answers to our most common questions here.